JoSchae/nestjs-server/setup/setup-instructions.md

 ```

 As you can see, we already need another service to correctly hash a user-password (we don't want anything saved in plain-text, do we?)
-But for now, we will finish up our User section.
+But for now, we'll finish up our User section.
 As you can see from the mockData, we expect a specific kind of object as User.
 So this is the next thing.
-We need one User interface that will also function as our Schema, and one login DTO (Data-Transfer-Object) to measure against the authentication we will be implementing later.
+We need one User interface that will also function as our Schema, and one login DTO (Data-Transfer-Object) to measure against the authentication we'll be implementing later.

 ```bash
 mkdir ./src/user/model